Dry Falls waterfall near Highlands, NC

 The trail arcs to the river’s western bank, reaching the trail’s end.
-It’s a great place to take in the waterfall’s beauty, or enjoy a quick snack, before doubling back to the trailhead.
+It’s a perfect place to take in the waterfall’s beauty or enjoy a quick snack, before doubling back to the trailhead.

 The hike returns to the trailhead, making another walk behind the waterfall and a short but steady climb.
 The trail reaches the parking area at just under .25 miles, completing the quick – but definitely rewarding – hike to Dry Falls.